AdamEisfeld/PhyKit/README.md

 After making any desired changes, follow these steps to release a new version of PhysicsKit:

-1. In terminal, navigate to the root directory of PhysicsKit, and run the helper script buildPhysicsKit.sh, passing the new version number.
-Eg: "./buildPhysicsKit.sh 2.0.3".
+1. In terminal, navigate to the root directory of PhysicsKit, and run the helper script buildPhysicsKit.sh.
 This script will:
 > * Create .xcarchives of PhysicsKit for all of the supported platforms
 > * Bundle these xcarchives together into an xcframework

+2. Still in terminal, run the helper script deployPhysicsKit.sh, passing the version number you'd like to apply for the given release.
+PhysicsKit uses Semantic Versioning (see https://semver.org).
+This script will:
-> * Update the version strings used across Cocoapods, SPM, and the build directories
+> * Update the version declared in the podspec
 > * Tag the current git branch with the version number
 > * Run "pod lib lint" to ensure Cocoapods functionality is not broken.
+> * Stage all changes for commit
+> * Commit all changes (a commit message dialog will appear)
+> * Push the branch and version tag to the remote repo
+> * Push the pod up to CocoaPods for public consumption

 ## Adding Objc Files